-We currenty promote over 170 sustainable volunteer & travel programs in 50 countries.
+We currently promote over 150 sustainable volunteer & travel programs in 50 countries.
 Our programs focus on wildlife conservation, marine conservation, animal care, education, child care and medical care.
-We carefully select and vet our partners, thus ensuring the authenticity and the legitimacy of the projects we support.
+We carefully select and vet our partners, thus insuring the authenticity and the legitimacy of the projects we support.
 We prioritize programs that conduct research and have long-term sustainable goals.

 GoEco impacts can be measured on two levels:

 1. GoEco is the first tour operator in the world to apply the “Ecological Footprint” (EF) methodology to assess the sustainability of volunteer tourism through its own programs.
 The EF model is the best way to measure the full sustainable cycle of a tourist from their departure to their return home.

 2. GoEco partners with organizations around the globe that produce quarterly reports including achievements on the ground and research updates.
 Our partners inform us of their sustainable goals and how these goals are being made a reality by volunteers.
 Our community aid programs provide us with statistics on the number of children who have improved their English skills, learned to swim or have achieved a personal goal.
 Our rehabilitative wildlife programs send statistics on the number of animals they have rescued, rehabilitated and/or released.

 Five Highlighted Sustainable Volunteer Programs:

 1. Teach, Surf and Skate in Cape Town.

 Volunteers and their dedication to this program have resulted in over 300 children learning to swim, which is a skill they will be able to use for the rest of their lives, and over 80 children from these local settlements have learned to surf.

 Volunteers on this program helped to discover two new breeding grounds for the endangered conch population.
 This program is also the leader in invasive lionfish removal in all of Belize, with estimates of 7,000 removals and over 1,500 research-based dissections having been done so far this year alone!